Point to Point Horse Racing in Cheshire

 What if I change my mind?

 If you have subscribed as a Racing club member and change your mind that’s no problem just shoot us a email and we will stop your direct debit immediately.
 You can rejoin after a minimum 3 month cooling off period subject to availability of course.
-If you’re a Syndicate member then you can stop your commitment at anytime just politely please let us know but please remember that if it’s less than 12 months then all monies paid previously are non refundable and your share is surrendered.
-After 12 months or once your horse purchase fee is covered you have the option to sell your share.
+If you’re a Syndicate member then you can stop your commitment at anytime just politely please let us know but please remember that all monies paid previously are non refundable, and you are still liable to cover the costs of your share until the end of the term.

 How many days at the races will my horse run and where?